CTA-K12/UserBundle/Resources/doc/using_with_mesd_presentation_bundle.md

 ### Step 3: Update the Security configuration

 Update the `security.yml` file for your application.
-This configuration is similar to the standard `MesdUserBundle` security configurtion, accept we're removing the `provider` and specifing a `login_path` that uses your application specific user bundle route.
+This configuration is similar to the standard `MesdUserBundle` security configuration, accept we're removing the `provider` and specifing a `login_path` that uses your application specific user bundle route.
 This allows us to override the controllers, forms, and templates.
 Since we're removing the `provider`, we also have to specify a `check_path` that